avilab/metformin-virome/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-### Install environment
+## Install environment

 Create conda environment with **snakemake**.
 There are two options:

-1. If you want to upload your results to [Zenodo](zenodo.org), then you need snakemake Zenodo remote provider, which is currently implemented in *zenodo-simple* branch in my forked snakemake repo.
+To upload results to [Zenodo](zenodo.org), you need snakemake Zenodo remote provider, which is currently implemented in *zenodo-simple* branch in my forked snakemake repo.

 First, clone snakemake repo and checkout *zenodo-simple* branch:
 ```